Creating opportunity through art

 4 million U.S. children have no sustained access to art classes at school.
 Low-income students highly engaged in the arts are 3X as likely to graduate college as their peers with no arts education.
 The arts are recognized as a core academic subject under the federal Elementary and Secondary Education Act yet as of 2020, only 19 states include arts as a key area of their state accountability system.

-In partnership with Brooklyn Public Library, we’re thrilled to be in central/ east Brooklyn at this incredible and resilient library this fall.
-We’ll be offering classes during after-school hours for ages 4-7 year olds and 8-12 year olds.
-For more information on classes and to enroll, visit our New York City page.
+In partnership with Cincinnati & Hamilton County Public Libraries, we’re thrilled to be in West End at this incredible and resilient library.
+We’ll be offering classes during after-school hours for ages 4-7, 8-12, and 13-18 year olds.
+For more information on classes and to enroll, visit our Cincinnati page.

 As a nonprofit organization, projectart relies on the generosity and support of individual donors, foundations and corporations.
 Our funders include the following institutions.